 TAP application at the NYSHESC website.

 Review Your Student Aid Report

 Most students will receive the results of the FAFSA application, known as a Student Aid Report, within 3 - 5 business days.
 Notices are sent to the email address listed on your FAFSA.
 You are encouraged to review your Student Aid Report for accuracy.
 Errors or omissions should be corrected as soon as possible.

 Track Your Financial Aid Status

 The Office of Financial Aid will contact you if additional documentation is needed.
-You can track your Financial Aid Status from your MyECC portal by clicking on the Financial Aid Self-Service link or you may access it directly at Financial Aid Self-Service link.
+You can track your financial aid status online in Workday.
 Here you will find a financial aid checklist of items to be completed, as well as links to helpful resources.

 Find Additional Aid